Senior Reporter

 Reed

 “I am proud that the Senate has voted by a wide, bipartisan margin to pass the NDAA.
-This is a practical bill that is laser-focused on the threats we face,” said Senate Armed Services Committee Chairman Jack Reed (D-R.I.) on Dec.
+This is a practical bill that is laser-focused on the threats we face,” Senate Armed Services Committee Chairman Jack Reed (D-R.I.), a co-lead sponsor, said Dec.
 18. “Recognizing the urgent challenge China poses, this NDAA fully invests in the Pacific Deterrence Initiative and our regional networks, including AUKUS, the Quad and our multilateral partnerships with Japan, South Korea, the Philippines and Taiwan.
 Among other cutting-edge technologies, the bill authorizes increased funding for our naval vessels, submarines, aircraft, combat vehicles, missile defenses and UAS platforms to deter adversaries like Russia, Iran and North Korea.”

 Want more news?
 Listen to today's daily briefing below or go here for more info: